How to set project budgets

 0 in the field—in that case, any time tracked will immediately show that the person/task is over budget.

 Fee budgets allow you to budget in money.
 You can set fee budgets on Time & Materials projects and Fixed Fee projects.
-You can’t set fee budgets on Non-Billable projects (since those projects don’t have hourly rates).
+You can’t set fee budgets on Non-Billable projects (since those projects don’t have billable rates).

 There are two types of fee budgets:

-- Total Project Fees: You can set one monetary budget for your entire project.
+- Total project fees: You can set one monetary budget for your entire project.

 - This is the only budget type that lets you include expenses toward your budget.

-- Fees per Task: You can set one monetary budget for every task on your project.
+- Fees per task: You can set one monetary budget for every task on your project.

 If you leave a person/task’s Budget field blank, the billable amount they generate won’t count against the budget.
 This is different from entering